D22. Fill the Jar

 Suppose you start with the exact amount of dough needed to fit a 4-by-4 grid of cookies the first time you roll out the dough.
 How many cookies do you end up with in all?
 What about if you start with dough that just fits an n × n square of cookies to begin with?

 This problem originally appeared in the Prisoner’s Dilemma in the 2024 Fall issue of the PMP Newsletter.
-Solutions will be accepted through 2024 Dec 31.
+Solutions are no longer being accepted for this Dilemma.